Introduction to News

 New State of the States data brief available!

-The State of the States Project partnered with Tia Nelis from Self-Advocates Becoming Empowered to create a brief titled "Use of State Insitutions for People with Intellectual and Developmental Disabilities in the United States".
+The State of the States Project partnered with The Arc of the United States to create a brief titled "Rebalancing of Long-Term Supports and Services for Individuals with Intellectual and Developmental Disabilities in the United States".

 A New Survey.
 We now have a brief survey when you access our Website.
 The survey software records each URL, so you will not need to complete the survey more than once (per device).
 The survey data will be summarized, and posted on our Website.